vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 The advantage is it's energy-effective and compact.

 The disadvantage can be the battery constant on the power or charge daily.
 Some laptops also run without a battery, which is the best solution.

 ### Thin client

 <img alt="HP 620" width="130px" src="images_hardware/hp_620.webp" {{style_img_right}} />
 A Thin client is compact, energy effective, silent and not expensive.

 HP has the T630 or T620 which are often mentioned as good hardware.\
 Dell has also Thin clients: the Wyse 5060 or 7020.

-They are used in offices and now widely available second hand on sites like Ebay.
+They used in offices and now widely available on second hand sites like Ebay.
 Even with HA already installed on it.

 ### NAS

 <img alt="QNAP NAS" width="130px" src="images_hardware/nas.png" {{style_img_right}} />
-A NAS, is a Network-Attached Storage mostly used as shared network storage, but there are models that have enough power to also install your own Docker application on.
+A NAS, is a Network-Attached Storage mostly used as shared network storage, but there are models that have enough power to also install your own Docker applications, like Home Assistant, on.

 A Synology or QNAP NAS are examples of that.